makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================
 My bowling scorecard program in JavaScript calculates the scores of a bowling game.
 For this challenge, I was instructed to just focus on the logic for bowling, following the scoring rules below.

+#### With more time, I would have...
+- added in guard clauses or something similar to stop the user entering invalid rolls e.g. '0' when they should enter '0,0' or entering something that isn't a number

 ## Instructions and Functionality
 1. The user interacts with the Scorecard class only.
 This class calls on the methods of Frame class.